Skip Navigation Website Accessibility

 An arrow points to a violin fingerboard.
 It reads: with the long sticker fingerboard marking, the additional sticker height can still cause buzzing due to the reduced string vibration clearance near the upper nut.

-So, what’s our solution?
+So, what’s our solution for buzzing tapes?

 If you own your instrument or if you rent one from us, we recommend using a marker like a Silver Sharpie (or a white-out pen) to make small marks on the fingerboard instead of using tapes.